ABOUT THE GPI PLAYER OF THE YEAR

 GPI Player of the Year: The Details

-The GPI Player of the Year ranks year-to-date performance of the Top 1000 live tournament poker players in the world as of the day it is published.
+The GPI Player of the Year ranks year-to-date performance of the Top live tournament poker players in the world as of the day it is published.
 Player standings are published weekly based on their performance by finishing in cash positions in qualifying tournaments occurring during the calendar year.
 A cash position is any position where the player receives a portion of the total prize pool for their performance in an event.
 Typically the top 10% to 20% of the participants in an event finish in a cash position.
-Qualifying tournaments are events with 21 or more players and a buy-in of $1000 USD (or other currency equivalent) or higher that are open to the public, and are not specialty or selected audience events such as charity, seniors, doubles, satellite, women, team, employee, executive and CEO events.
+Qualifying tournaments are events with 32 or more players and a buy-in of $1 USD (or other currency equivalent) or higher that are open to the public, and are not specialty or selected audience events such as charity, seniors, doubles, satellite, women, team, employee, executive and CEO events.
 Each player’s individual GPI PoY score is an aggregate of scores in events during the calendar year.
-The score for a given event is derived from a combination of their finishing place percentage and buy-in factor (no aging factor is applied to the GPI PoY score, unlike the GPI 300).
+The score for a given event is derived from a combination of their finishing place percentage and buy-in factor (no aging factor is applied to the GPI PoY score, unlike the GPI).
 Finishing percentage refers to the percentage of the starting field a player bests in his or her finish.
-Buy-in factor refers to the relative amount of the event buy-in to the baseline buy-in of $1500 USD (all references to buy-in are inclusive of entry fees).
-The GPI PoY scoring limits results to six (6) from January 1 to June 30 and five (5) from July 1 to December 31 by aggregating only the top six scores from the first half of the year and the top five scores from the second half of the year for a maximum of eleven (11) scores during the twelve month scoring period.
+Buy-in factor refers to the relative amount of the event buy-in to the baseline buy-in of $1000 USD (all references to buy-in are inclusive of entry fees).
+The GPI PoY scoring limits results to thirteen (13) from January 1 to December 31 by aggregating only the top thirteen scores during the twelve month scoring period.
 A score is considered to fall within the period where the event begins.

 Finishing Percentage Factor